angela-yy-wang/kairos/README.md

 # Kairos
 > Pay your tuition at the right time — not just on time.

 Exchange rates change daily.
 For international students paying large sums like tuition, even a small shift can mean hundreds of dollars lost.
-RateReady predicts the optimal day to pay based on your deadline and home currency, and surfaces the recommendation directly on your university's payment portal.
+Kairos predicts the optimal day to pay based on your deadline and home currency, and surfaces the recommendation directly on your university's payment portal.

 ---